Nikodim Krotkov

-He christmated Pavlo Skoropadsky as Hetman of Ukraine on April 29, 1918 in the Saint Sophia Cathedral.
+He christmated Pavlo Skoropadskyi as Hetman of Ukraine on 29 April 1918 in the Saint Sophia Cathedral.
 During the Revolutionary period in Ukraine 1917-1920 he served as a Metropolitan of Kiev and Galicia as a vicar to the murdered by Bolsheviks Metropolitan Vladimir.
 In 2000 he was recognized as a hieromartyr by the Russian Orthodox Church.

 Biography

-Nikodim was born in a family of a Russian priest from the Kostroma Eparchy as Nikolai Vasilyevich Krotkov.
+Nikolai Vasilyevich Krotkov was born in a family of a Russian priest from the Kostroma Eparchy.
 In 1889 he graduated from the Kostroma Theological Seminary, after which Krotkov was appointed as a teacher to a parish school.
-In 1896 he enrolled into the Kiev Theological Academy and on August 13, 1899 Krotkov was tonsured as a monk.
+In 1896 he enrolled into the Kiev Theological Academy and on 13 August 1899 Krotkov was tonsured as a monk.
 In 1900 Krotkov finished the academy with a degree of a Candidate in Theology.
 In 1905 he was a rector of the Pskov Theological Seminary.

-On November 11, 1907 Nikodim has been laid on of hands by Archbishop Anastasiy as bishop of Akkerman, vicar of Kishenev and Khotin Eparchy.
-Since November 16, 1911 he was a bishop of Chyhyryn, vicar of Kiev eparchy.
-On April 29, 1918 Nikodim christmated Pavlo Skoropadsky as Hetman of Ukraine in the Saint Sophia Cathedral, after which he conducted a service of intercession at the Sofiyivska Ploshcha (Sophia Square).
+On 11 November 1907 Nikodim was laid on of hands by Archbishop Anastasiy as bishop of Akkerman and vicar of Kishenev and Khotin Eparchy.
+Since 16 November 1911 he was a bishop of Chyhyryn, vicar of Kiev Eparchy.
+On 29 April 1918 Nikodim christmated Pavlo Skoropadsky as Hetman of Ukraine in the Saint Sophia Cathedral, after which he conducted a service of intercession at the Sofiyivska Ploshcha (Sophia Square).
 Nikodim was against adopting an autocephaly of the Ukrainian Orthodoxy.
 Since 1921 he was a bishop of Taurida and Simferopol.
 In 1922 Nikodim was promoted to the rank of archbishop.
 From 1922 to 1932 he spent time in prison.
-From June 10, 1932 to January 2, 1937 Nikodim was an archbishop of Kostroma, after which he retired.
+From 10 June 1932 to 2 January 1937 Nikodim was an archbishop of Kostroma, after which he retired.
 Later Nikodim was repressed and convicted again.
 He died in prison.